 Background

 SUSSED Wales was created by its Porthcawl-based sister charity, Sustainable Wales (SW) as a social enterprise to help diversify the local economy and to help finance the charity in the longer term.
+Sustainable Wales

 The primary function of SUSSED is to retail ethically sourced, environmentally-friendly or locally produced goods: a ‘shop window on the world’, offering educational support and volunteer opportunities.